yogi1967/MoneydancePythonScripts/README.md

 Unzip this file, and then install the Extension, or run the Script, as required - see below:

 To use extension (*.mxt):
-- Run MoneyDance
+- Run Moneydance
 - Menu>Extensions>Manage Extensions>add from file>Select the mxt>Open/Install.
 - Then exit and restart Moneydance
 - To run, Menu>Extensions> and choose the Extension to run

 To use script (*.py):
-- Run MoneyDance
+- Run Moneydance
 - Window>Show Moneybot Console
 - Open Script>Choose the script
 - RUN